Mahmudul-Hasan-Shakill/Loan-Repayment-Prediction/README.md

 - The open-source community for their contributions and inspiration.

 ## Contact
-For any inquiries or questions, please feel free to reach out to [email protected]
+For any inquiries or questions, please feel free to reach out to [mhshakil4477@gmail.com]

 Enjoy using Loan Repayment Prediction!
 ```